 Thinx is a brand that has styles for heavy days as well as light days, with some pairs being able to hold as much blood as two full tampons—allaying the fear that a gush of blood will flow when you’re ill-prepared.

 Medical options: If you are not interested in becoming pregnant, you can talk to your doctor about the many oral, vaginal, and transdermal progesterone-based birth control options that also have the welcome side effect of reducing heavy periods, regulating them so they occur less frequently, or even stopping them entirely.
+These are combination estrogen-progesterone based options.
+There is also progesterone based IUD and endometrial ablation options.

 - Low libido